-An evaluation study therefore was carried out on the effects of roundabouts on accidents involving bicyclists.
-The question was whether the resulting effect would be the same as for accidents in general, both for the totality of injury accidents as for the severest accidents (accidents resulting in fatal or serious injuries).
-Supplementary questions were whether the effect would be on average different if the roundabout was constructed inside or outside urban area (as traffic conditions inside built-up areas may be considerably different from conditions outside built-up areas, e.g. number of bicyclists, average speed of cars, road width, presence of trucks, etc.).
-A final aim was to find out whether the effects on the number of accidents involving bicyclists would be different on intersections that were signal-controlled before the conversion to a roundabout compared to locations with no traffic signals in the before-situation.
+In Flanders bicyclists appear to be involved in almost one third of reported injury accidents at roundabouts (1118 accidents with bicyclists; 3558 in total, period 1991-2001), while in general only 14.6% of all trips (5.7% of distances) are made by bicycle [8].
+The apparent overrepresentation of bicyclists in accidents on roundabouts was the main cause to conduct an evaluation study on the effects of roundabouts, specifically on accidents involving bicyclists.
+The main research question was whether the resulting effect would be the same as for accidents in general, both for the totality of injury accidents as for the severest accidents (accidents resulting in fatal or serious injuries).
+It is important to know whether roundabouts have a different impact on the safety of different types of road users in order to develop adequate decision criteria for situations when a roundabout should be constructed or not.
+Supplementary questions were whether the effect would be on average different if the roundabout was constructed inside or outside built-up areas (as traffic conditions inside built-up areas may be considerably different from conditions outside builtup areas, e.g. number of bicyclists, average speed of cars, road width, presence of trucks, etc.).
+A final aim was to find out whether the effects on the number of accidents involving bicyclists would be different on intersections that were signal-controlled before the conversion to a roundabout compared to locations with no traffic signals in the beforesituation.